s0umadeep/Micro-Mongo/README.md

-# Welcome to Micro-Mongo
+# Microservice-MongoDB-Springboot

-Hi Everyone !

-I'm Soumadeep Dhar.
-I have a good knowledge as well as hands on experience of writing code in  C, C++, Java and Python.
-Also I have an experience of about 2+ years in the software development and web programming which can be run standalone on any machine.

 # About

-This is a web applications which is made from scratch with the help of **Spring Boot** using Java.
+This is a micro service based spring boot architechture with Mongodb with the help of **Spring Boot** using Java.

+## Requirements
+* Active internet connection
+* Fedora 32 or above

 ## Tools
 1. Eclipse IDE (You can choose any IDE)
 2. Postman App